Brandel France de Bravo, MPH and Diana Zuckerman, Ph.D., Cancer Prevention and Treatment Fund

 Reduce stress through regular exercise, meditation, or engaging in hobbies or activities that relax and fulfill you.
 You’ll never be able to eliminate stress from your life but you can learn to manage it better.
 If for you de-stressing includes watching television or “screen time,” try not to eat while doing it as people tend to eat more when they’re focused on something other than the food in front of them.
 If you’re going to snack, choose low-fat, nutrition-dense foods like fruits and low-fat yogurt or cheese and unsalted nuts.

 Some foods have been shown to increase your risk of breast cancer and others appear to help prevent breast cancer (or breast cancer recurrence).
 Eating more than 3-4 portions of red meat like beef, pork and lamb can increase your risk of several cancers, including breast cancer.
 So, try to eat those meats less often, and smaller portions.
-Several studies have found that women who eat lots of fresh fruits and vegetables are at lower risk of breast cancer or breast cancer recurrence.
-And a recent study among premenopausal women found that those who ate a lot fruits and vegetables with carotenoids in them had a lower risk of developing breast cancer.
+Several studies have found that women who eat lots of fresh fruits and vegetables are at lower risk of breast cancer or breast cancerrecurrence.
+A study of post-menopausal women who ate a Mediterranean diet (lots of fresh fruits and vegetables, fish, and olive oil) also found a decrease in breast cancer, especially for women who supplemented their Mediterranean diet with more extra virgin olive oil.2 And a study of premenopausal women found that those who ate a lot fruits and vegetables with carotenoids in them had a lower risk of developing breast cancer.
 Carotenoid-rich foods are leafy greens like kale, spinach and collard greens and foods that are orange, red and sometimes yellow.
 They include: carrots, mangoes, apricots, squash, sweet potatoes, and tomatoes.
 And if you don’t like your veggies plain, you can add cayenne pepper or chili pepper for an extra dose of carotenoid!

 It’s too soon to say if walnuts can reduce cancer risks, but one study found that they reduced the frequency and size of breast cancer tumors in mice.

 If you are planning to have a child or add to your family, strongly consider breast feeding.
-Not only is it better for your child but the more you breast feed, the lower your risk of various cancers, including breast cancer.
-This is especially important if you got a late start on having a family, because delayed childbearing increases your breast cancer risk slightly. http://www.ncbi.nlm.nih.gov/pubmed/12133652
+Not only is breast milk good food for your baby, but the more you breast feed, the lower your risk of various cancers, including breast cancer.
+This is especially important if you got a late start on having a family, because delayed childbearing increases your breast cancer risk slightly—unless you have one of the BRCA breast cancer gene mutations.
+If you have BRCA1 or BRCA2, having children late in life or having no children at all does NOT add to your already elevated risk of breast cancer.
+Breastfeeding may lower the risk of breast cancer for women with BRCA1, but not for women with BRCA2.
+To read more about BRCA mutations and breast cancer risk, click here. http://www.ncbi.nlm.nih.gov/pubmed/12133652